October 5th to 8th 2026, at Mishkenot HaShan'ananim (Konrad Adenauer Conference Center)

 A) Chair: James Fraser, W. F. Albright Institute of Archaeological Research

-14:50 The DEI Mt.
-Zion Project, Katja Soennecken and Dieter Vieweger, DEI Jerusalem
+15:10 The DEI Mt.
+Zion Project, Dieter Vieweger, Jennifer Zimni-Gitler, and Katja Soennecken, DEI Jerusalem

 16:30 New Light on Iron Age Jerusalem, Yuval Gadot, Tel Aviv University